+Rapporteur summary:

+Most of companies agreed that usage of different C-RNTIs in different cells is the typical implementation but nothing precludes the network from reusing the same.
+For Scenario 1, there are advantages of reusing the same C-RNTI for cells supporting L1/L2 centric mobility.
+The proposal is updated as suggested by Huawei.

+Proposal 5: RAN2 confirms that each cell may use different C-RNTIs but may also use the same C-RNTI.

 It also seems reasonable to assume that, just like currently, UE would obtain the non-serving cell C-RNTI via either 1) random access (i.e. similar to initial connection setup) or 2) RRC configuration (i.e. similar to handover).
 While the RRC configuration option would seem most suitable here, it's still not clear what would be required for UE to access the non-serving cell, so the first option might also be feasible if UE would have both UL and DL towards the non-serving cell.
 But using RRC configuration (from target cell) should be the baseline.
 Therefore below proposal was made in RAN2#113bis meeting.